guaix-ucm/rawplot/README.md

 # rawplot

- Collection of plotting commands to analyze DSLR raw images using matplotlib.
+ Collection of plotting commands to analyze RGB imagers producing RAW (not processed/compresed) images using matplotlib.

  ## Installation
 1. Clone project from GitHub repository